slsa-framework/oss-na24-slsa-workshop/activities/02/readme.md

 ### Release policy setup

 The policy is stored in a central location administered by the organization.
-The motivatin for this central location is that it gives the organization a central view of all the projects and their configuration.
+This gives the organization a central view of all the projects and their configuration.
 In this activity, we store the policy in a GitHub repository owned by the organization.
 As we will see shortly, the policy is sub-devided
 into: